awslabs/crossplane-on-eks/examples/upbound-aws-provider/composite-resources/s3/README.md

 # Example to deploy s3 access application

-The example demonstrates how Crossplane can be used to link Kubernetes and AWS IAM to enable secure access to S3 from within pods running in an EKS cluster.
+The example shows how to set up Crossplane to allow secure access to S3 from pods in an EKS cluster

-This example deploys the archtecture depicted on the diagram.
-First, it applies the Crossplane XRDs and Composition.
-Then it applies an ArgoCD helm chart that contains the Crossplane Claim and a deployment.
-The Crossplane creates the S3 bucket and IRSA resources, then the deployment contains an aws-cli pod that upload a file to the bucket and list the content of the bucket to validate the IRSA connection works.

 ## Pre-requisites